This is an updated article originally published in winter 2017.

 Best design book that's not about design?
 Go.
 For me, it's How Buildings Learn by Stewart BrandNovember 30, 2017

 Designers across the industry, from disciplines ranging from graphic designers to web pros and specialists in UX or UI design, got in on the discussion.
-We gathered some top designers' picks, and asked them what their choice taught them.
+We gathered some top designers' and design writers' picks, and asked them what their choice taught them.